david-tejada/rango/readme.md

 You can save scroll positions within a webpage to later be able to scroll to that saved position.

-- `scroll save <word>`: Store the current scroll position and assign it to the specified word.
+- <kbd>scroll save &lt;word&gt;</kbd>: Store the current scroll position and assign it to the specified word.
-- `scroll to <word>`: Scroll to the saved position.
-This uses fuzzy search, so a command like `scroll to object` will also match the saved scroll position `objects` if no scroll position `object` was stored.
+- <kbd>scroll to &lt;word&gt;</kbd>: Scroll to the saved position.
+This uses fuzzy search, so a command like <kbd>scroll to object</kbd> will also match the saved scroll position `objects` if no scroll position `object` was stored.

 ### Tabs

-- `tab clone`: Duplicates the current tab.
+- <kbd>tab clone</kbd>: Duplicates the current tab.
-- `tab back`: Switches to the previously focused tab.
+- <kbd>tab back</kbd>: Switches to the previously focused tab.
-- `tab split`: Move the current tab to a new window.
+- <kbd>tab split</kbd>: Move the current tab to a new window.
-- `tab hunt <text>`: Focuses the tab that matches the text in its URL or title.
+- <kbd>tab hunt &lt;text&gt;</kbd>: Focuses the tab that matches the text in its URL or title.
 It uses fuzzy search and focuses the tab that better matches the text.
+- <kbd>tab ahead</kbd>: If there are multiple results after using <kbd>tab
+  hunt</kbd>, it focuses the next tab (by match score).
-- `tab ahead`: If there are multiple results after using `tab hunt`, it focuses the next tab (by match score).
+- <kbd>tab behind</kbd>: If there are multiple results after using <kbd>tab
-- `tab behind`: If there are multiple results after using `tab hunt`, it focuses the previous tab (by match score).
+  hunt</kbd>, it focuses the previous tab (by match score).
-- `visit {user.website}`: This uses the websites defined in _websites.csv_ within _talonhub/community_.
+- <kbd>visit {user.website}</kbd>: This uses the websites defined in
+  _websites.csv_ within _talonhub/community_.
 It will focus the first tab matching the website or open it in a new tab if there's no match.

 #### Close Tabs

-- `tab close other`: Closes all the tabs in the window except the current one.
+- <kbd>tab close other</kbd>: Closes all the tabs in the window except the current one.
-- `tab close left`: Closes all the tabs in the window to the left of the current one.
+- <kbd>tab close left</kbd>: Closes all the tabs in the window to the left of the current one.
-- `tab close right`: Closes all the tabs in the window to the right of the current one.
+- <kbd>tab close right</kbd>: Closes all the tabs in the window to the right of the current one.
-- `tab close first [<number>]`: Closes the amount of tabs specified (or one if no number is given) starting from the leftmost tab.
+- <kbd>tab close first [&lt;number&gt;]</kbd>: Closes the amount of tabs specified (or one if no number is given) starting from the leftmost tab.
-- `tab close final [<number>]`: Closes the amount of tabs specified (or one if no number is given) starting from the rightmost tab.
+- <kbd>tab close final [&lt;number&gt;]</kbd>: Closes the amount of tabs specified (or one if no number is given) starting from the rightmost tab.
-- `tab close previous [<number>]`: Closes the amount of tabs specified (or one if no number is given) to the left of the current tab.
+- <kbd>tab close previous [&lt;number&gt;]</kbd>: Closes the amount of tabs specified (or one if no number is given) to the left of the current tab.
-- `tab close next [<number>]`: Closes the amount of tabs specified (or one if no number is given) to the right of the current tab.
+- <kbd>tab close next [&lt;number&gt;]</kbd>: Closes the amount of tabs specified (or one if no number is given) to the right of the current tab.

 #### Focus Tabs Using Tab Markers

 If you have the setting `Include tab markers in title` enabled (default) you can refer to those markers to quickly focus a specific tab.

-- `(go tab | slot) <marker>`: Focus the tab with the specified tab marker.
+- <kbd>(go tab | slot) &lt;marker&gt;</kbd>: Focus the tab with the specified
+  tab marker.
-- `tab marker refresh`: Refreshes the tab markers for the existing tabs.
+- <kbd>tab marker refresh</kbd>: Refreshes the tab markers for the existing tabs.
 Note that this command will refresh all unloaded tabs as otherwise we are unable to change the tab markers.

 ### Custom References